akazukin5151/train-passenger-distribution/README.md

 A random beta distribution is generated for every "stair" location, plus a smaller random uniform distribution.
 This is added up for every station cumulatively.
 Origin-destination data is used to model passengers alighting the train cumulatively.

 The beta distribution is used because it is more appropriate to model proportions (which is bounded between 0-1 exclusive).
 For values exactly at 0 and 1, it turns it into 0.01 and 0.99 for the beta distribution.
+The normal distribution would cause edge effects on the boundaries because values outside the boundary was clamped.
+The alternative was to ignore those values, but that would decrease the number of passengers generated.

 ![out](examples/out.png)